ybzenchenko/tg_alerts/README.md

 TELEGRAM_CHAT_ID
 ```

-Example shell configuration:
+Example:

 ```bash
 export TELEGRAM_BOT_TOKEN="your_bot_token"
 export TELEGRAM_CHAT_ID="your_chat_id"
 ```

-For a production EC2 deployment, credentials can be provided through a protected environment file used by the `systemd` service.
+In the EC2 deployment, secrets can be supplied to the `systemd` service through a protected environment file.

 Do **not** commit: